smithlabcode/preseqR/description_preseqR.md

 All the functions are in the Rcontinuedfraction.R.
 They are written in R, but they may call c++ function during implementation.

-Other functions in the Rcontinuedfraction.R are helpers, which should be used by no one except other functions.
+Other functions in the Rcontinuedfraction.R are helpers, which supposed to be used by no one.

-  1.  preseqR.read.hist(): read a histogram file and output a histogram count vector;
+  1.  read.hist(): read a histogram file and output the count vector of the histogram
+  2.  replace.sampling(): re-sampling histograms givan a histogram.
+It is based on replacement sampling.
-  2.  preseqR.sample(): do with/without replacement sampling based on a histogram;
+  3.  nonreplace.sampling(): do with replacement sampling given a histogram
-  3.  preseqR.sample2hist.count(): convert a sample vector into a histogram count vector;
+  4.  count.distinct(): count the number of distinct spicies/reads given
+	  a sample data
+  5.  goodtoulmin.2x.extrap() : check the goodness of the sample through its histogram based on Good & Toulmin's model

 ##Principles and implementation